-- Any-frequency mode where the clock output can be reprogrammed to any frequency between 340 MHz and 725 MHz in 1 Hz steps - Digitally controlled oscillator (DCO) mode where the clock output can be steered or pulled by up to ±3200 ppm with 5 to 94 ppt (parts per trillion) resolution.
+- Any-frequency mode where the clock output can be reprogrammed to any frequency between 1 MHz and 340 MHz in 1 Hz steps - Digitally controlled oscillator (DCO) mode where the clock output can be steered or pulled by up to ±3200 ppm with 5 to 94 ppt (parts per trillion) resolution.

-A user specifies the device's default start-up frequency in the ordering code.
+The device's default start-up frequency is specified in the ordering code.
 User programming of the device is achieved via I2C or SPI.
 Up to 16 I2C addresses can be specified by the user either as a factory programmable option or via hardware pins, enabling the device to share the I2C with other I2C devices.

-The SiT3522 utilizes SiTime's unique DualMEMS® temperature sensing and TurboCompensation® technology to deliver exceptional dynamic performance
+The SiT3541 utilizes SiTime's unique DualMEMS® temperature sensing and TurboCompensation® technology to deliver exceptional dynamic performance: